-The following publicly-traded financial institutions were included in the benchmark group used to set 2020 compensation were removed from the 2021 Compensation Peer Group used to set 2021 compensation: Independence Bank Group Inc. - as a result of its pending acquisition, which subsequently fell through, with Texas Capital Bancshares Inc. at the time the compensation peer group was being developed; LegacyTexas Financial Group Inc. - as result of being acquired in fourth quarter 2019 by Prosperity Bancshares Inc.
+1 The following publicly-traded financial institutions were removed from the 2021 Compensation Peer Group used to set 2021 compensation: Independence Bank Group Inc. - as a result of its pending acquisition, which subsequently fell through, with Texas Capital Bancshares Inc. at the time the compensation peer group was being developed; LegacyTexas Financial Group Inc. - as result of being acquired in fourth quarter 2019 by Prosperity Bancshares Inc.